wormhole-foundation/wormhole/algorand/README.md

 ----------------------------------------
 ### Initialization stage
 The initialization call needs a governance VAA to be passed in, typically to setup initial guardian list.
 The init call will:
-* store the _VaaVerify_ hash in the `vphash` global state key
+* Store the _VaaVerify_ hash in the `vphash` global state key
-* check for the creator address, set `booted` global state to `1`
+* Check for the creator address, set `booted` global state to `1`
-* check for duplicate VAA
+* Check for duplicate VAA
-* handle the governance VAA passed as argument.
+* Handle the governance VAA passed as argument.

 See below on how governance VAAs are processed, and how duplicate detection technique is used.